-The database residing on the computer at the application 10 manager site can also be used, for example, to store account information about the content provider site from which the content display is provided.
+The database residing on the computer at the application manager site can also be used, for example, to store account information about the content provider site from which the content display is provided.

-In the embodiment of the invention illustrated in FIGS. 5A, 5B and 5C, a user interface (e.g., GUI) can be provided 15 many sets, and/or many versions of sets, of secondary on the content provider site computer to enable the owner (or representative) of the content provider site to access monitoring information stored at the application manager site regarding content displays provided by the content provider site.
-Such an interface can also be configured to enable the 20 content provider to create a new account on the application manager computer, authorize payments for use of the monitoring system of the invention, and request particular analysis or presentation of obtained monitoring information.
-Other functions can also be provided in such an interface, as 25 desirable
+In the embodiment of the invention illustrated in FIG. 5, a user interface (e.g., GUI) can be provided on the content provider site computer to enable the owner (or representative) of the content provider site to access monitoring information stored at the application manager site regarding content displays provided by the content provider site.
+Such an interface can also be configured to enable the content provider to create a new account on the application manager computer, authorize payments for use of the monitoring system of the invention, and request particular analysis or presentation of obtained monitoring information.
+Other functions can also be provided in such an interface, as desirable.

 It is also possible that there be multiple application manager sites.
 Typically, monitoring information for each content display will be designated for storage on a particular one of the application manager sites.
-Such designation can 30 be included as a parameter specification in a computer program used to implement the monitoring information as discussed above.
+Such designation can be included as a parameter specification in a computer program used to implement the monitoring information as discussed above.

-As discussed above, the content provided by a content Further, the content provider may periodically update the content.
+As discussed above, the content provided by a content provider can be tailored according to any specified criteria.
+Further, the content provider may periodically update the content.
 Additionally, third parties may want to provide their content with that of a content provider.
 These third parties may also have multiple sets of specially tailored content that are updated periodically.
-The management of such multiple 40 sets of content by a content provider at the content provider site can become undesirably complex and may overtax the available bandwidth for transmission of data to and from the content provider site.
+The management of such multiple sets of content by a content provider at the content provider site can become undesirably complex and may overtax the available bandwidth for transmission of data to and from the content provider site.